Red Sonja: Dynamite Comics (2005–present)

 In mid-2021, Dynamite released the anthology Red Sonja: Black, White, Red.
 Each issue presents stories by different teams of artists and writers, including Kurt Busiek, Benjamin Dewey, Amanda Deibert, Cat Staggs, Mark Russell, and Bob Q. Also announced was a crossover with Project superpower.
-A sequel to it will be released in November 2022 called Vampirella VS Red Sonja.
+A sequel was released in November 2022 titled Vampirella vs. Red Sonja.

-In February 2021, Dynamite released a series titled Sonjaversal depicting Red Sonja meeting various different versions of herself across the multiverse.
+In February 2021, Dynamite released a series titled Sonjaversal, depicting Red Sonja meeting her multiversal counterparts.
 That same month, Amanda Conner and Jimmy Palmiotti co-wrote the series Invincible Red Sonja with artist Moritat.

 In June 2021, the character appeared in Die!namite and Die!namite Lives.
 That same month, Dynamite Entertainment announced that a new series written by Mirka Andolfo and drawn by Giuseppe Cafaro would debut in September 2021.
 The first issue sold out its initial run of 32,000 copies, prompting a second printing.

 In December 2021, it was announced that Red Sonja would appear in the sequel to Die!namite and Die!namite Lives called Die!namite Never Dies.

 Hell Sonja, a spinoff from Sonjaversal, was released in January 2022.
 That same month, the Immortal Red Sonja series by writer Dan Abnett and artist Alessandro Miracolo was announced for April, which would depict Sonja in King Arthur's Camelot.
 In February 2022, Dynamite announced that it would debut Red Sitha in May, set ten years after Andolfo's storyline, following Red Sonja's adopted daughter, Sitha.